fireduck64/eth2stake/README.md

 The docker setups in the start scripts should automatically restart these services with your host.

+### Configuration

+There is a file eth2-settings.sh.
+Any of these settings can be overridden by making a script named 'eth2-settings.local.sh', making it mod 755 and put it in the path.

 ### Funding

 After you are done with this setup, you are ready to fund you validators.
 Take the files in ~/data/validator_keys